AlexanderPoone/arcgis-demo-collection/traffic2/README.md

 The outputs should be the vehicle type (from YOLO), object identifier (from SiamMask), oriented bounding box (from SiamMask), and timestamp.
 Trajectories can be constructed from these four columns afterwards.

 ## Installation
-Here are the dependencies of Siammask:
+To install the dependencies of Siammask, open a bundled Command Prompt and type the following:
 ```
 conda install pyarrow numpy
 conda install pyg -c pyg -c conda-forge